Frequently Asked Questions

-Thirdly, the test used to find out if the B12 deficiency is caused by Pernicious Anaemia also appears to be thoroughly flawed.
+Thirdly, the test used to find out if the B12 deficiency is caused by Pernicious Anaemia is very insensitive and misses many cases.

-Why do I still feel so tired and exhausted and suffer from ‘the sighs’ even though I am receiving B12 injections ?
+Why do I still have symptoms even though I am receiving B12 injections ?

 Will changing my diet help correct my B12 Deficiency ?